fluke365in1/public-configs/README.md

 # --> public-configs

+# what will be published here?
-# Here I will publish all public configs for Zombie Escape
+Here I will publish all public configs for Zombie Escape

+# What can you take here?
-# You can take any one from here
+You can take any one from here

+# What if there is not what you need?
-# If there was no config that you need here, write to me
+If there was no config that you need here, write to me